jb55/irssi-notify-io/Readme.md

-irssi-notify-io is an irssi plugin that allows you to send notifications to [notify.io](http://notify.io). notify-io is a web service that forwards notifications to one or many clients, such as growl.
+irssi-notify-io is an irssi plugin that allows you to send notifications to [notify.io](http://notify.io). notify-io is a web service that forwards notifications to one or many clients, such as growl, email, jabber, or sms.

 # Setup